junhwan0/bedrock-mcp-agent-cdk/README.md

 ## Usage Instructions
 ### Prerequisites
-- Node.js 18.x or later
+- Node.js v20.x or later
+- npm 10.x or later
-- AWS CDK CLI v2.x
+- AWS CLI v2.x or later
-- AWS CLI configured with appropriate credentials
+- AWS CDK v2.x or later
+- git v2.x dltkd
+- Resource creation, permissions, including VPC, EC2, Bedrock Agent, Bedrock, Lambda, etc.
 - VPC with at least two private subnets
-- To run MCP Server, which requires Internet access, you need a public subnet and a NAT Gateway to access it.
+- To run MCP Server, which requires internet access, you need a public subnet and a NAT Gateway to access it.

 ### NPM Scripts
 The following npm scripts are available: